thesamet/http4s-doobie-cats-scalapb-example/README.md

 ### Linking/Unlinking a database to an environment

+Each database has a `ref` that identifies it in the remote database management service.
+There are a few `refs` that are hard-coded in our fake remote database service.

-Attach a database to the environment we just created:
+To link a database to the environment we just created:

     curl -H "Authorization: Bearer t2"  -XPOST http://localhost:8080/linkDatabase \
        -d '{"workspaceId": "1", "environmentId": "2", "ref": "mysql://abc"}' -D -

-Unlinking it:
+Note that it appears in the response.
+To unlink it:

     curl -H "Authorization: Bearer t2"  -XPOST http://localhost:8080/unlinkDatabase \
        -d '{"workspaceId": "1", "environmentId": "2", "ref": "mysql://abc"}' -D -

-### Linking/Unlinking a repostiory to a workspace:
+### Linking/Unlinking a repository to a workspace:

     curl -H "Authorization: Bearer t2"  -XPOST http://localhost:8080/linkSourceRepository \
        -d '{"ref": "git://xyz", "workspaceId": "1"}' -D -